sixeyed/docker-windows-workshop/part-2.md

 # Part 2 - Modernizing .NET apps - the platform

 In this section we have an existing app, already packaged as an MSI.
-We'll Dockerize a few versions of the app, seeing how to do service updates and the benefits of Dockerfiles over MSIs.
+We'll Dockerize a few versions of the app using different approaches, seeing how to do service updates and the benefits of Dockerfiles over MSIs.

+## Goals

+* Learn how to package .NET apps to run in Docker
+* Learn how to use Docker Compose to manage distributed applications
+* Learn how Docker uses healthchecks to test your application's status
+* Learn how multi-stage Dockerfiles make your application portable

 ## Steps